 Playa d’en Bossa

 The main town of Ibiza is situated directly on the longest beach on the island.
-On summer days it is a paradise for the young party people.
+On summer days, it is a paradise for young party people.
 You can sleep the night away under a parasol while relaxing low-tempo music plays from DJs on the beach.
 If you have enough energy, you can rent jet skis and paddle boats right on the beach, and if you are hungry, you can get something to eat at the numerous restaurants.
-After dark and until the sun comes up, it's party time here, as two of Ibiza's biggest clubs, Ushuaia and Space, are located right in the complex.
+After dark and until the sun rises, it's party time here, as two of Ibiza's biggest clubs, Ushuaia and Space, are in the complex.

-If you are staying at Ibiza Town and want a quieter day at the beach, a few minutes from the marina you'll find another of the island's large beaches.
-The landscape around Talamanca consists of small hills covered with pine trees and the small holiday settlement Cap Martinet.
-Right on the beach, great little restaurants are offering Balearic specialities such as Bullit de Peix.
-The beach is nestled deep between two headlands, so the waters are gentle and child-friendly.
+If you stay at Ibiza Town and want a quieter day at the beach, a few minutes from the marina, you'll find another of the island's large beaches.
+The landscape around Talamanca consists of small hills covered with pine trees and the small holiday settlement of Cap Martinet.
+Right on the beach, great little restaurants offer Balearic specialities such as Bullit de Peix.
+The beach is nestled deep between two headlands, making the waters gentle and child-friendly.

-Dancing all night in a club is good exercise, but it might be worth stretching your legs and getting some fresh air.
-You can hike to Ibiza's highest point, Sa Talaia, which is located at Sant Josep.
-This is an easy, uphill hike of 2.4 km.
+Dancing all night in a club is good exercise, but stretching your legs and getting some fresh air might be worth it.
+You can hike to Ibiza's highest point, Sa Talaia, at Sant Josep.
+This is an easy uphill hike of 2.4 km.
 Start the hike by walking up a road called Sa Talaia until it turns into a path with vegetation on both sides.
 Look out for an exotic Ginetta (a ferret and cat-like animal native to Africa and the Balearic Islands) that may be relaxing in the trees.
-Once at the top, you'll have panoramic views of the whole island.
-Go during sunset if you really want to be overwhelmed.
+Once at the top, you'll have panoramic views of the island.
+Go during sunset if you want to be overwhelmed.

 You'll see Ibiza from a whole new perspective.
 Most kayak tours will take you through crystal clear waters and secret caves.
-It's also a great opportunity to meet other travellers!
-One company, Kayak Ibiza (based in San Antonio, Figueretas and Es Figueral), will take you on an adventure along the coast of the island to a beach for a snack and snorkelling.
+It's also an excellent opportunity to meet other travellers!
+One company, Kayak Ibiza (based in San Antonio, Figueretas and Es Figueral), will take you along the island's coast to a beach for a snack and snorkelling.
 Take a break from sunbathing and hop in a kayak.

 Drive your rental car beyond Ibiza

 Ibiza is connected to the rest of Spain by ferries.
 This is an easy solution if you want to spend your holiday in Spain exploring different parts of this beautiful and colourful country.
 Of course, do not miss the opportunity to explore Ibiza's surroundings, as Ibiza is just one of the four major islands of the Balearic Islands.
-Mallorca, Menorca, and Formentera are definitely worth a visit.
-Besides the mentioned islands, there are many small islands on the Balearic Islands, which are mostly grouped around four larger islands.
+Mallorca, Menorca, and Formentera are worth a visit.
+Besides the mentioned islands, many small islands on the Balearic Islands are mostly grouped around four larger islands.

 Take the ferry to Formentera.
-Formentera is a completely different world to Ibiza.
-This small island, off the south coast of the island, is worth a visit for anyone who wants to see something different.
-The beauty and ambience of Formentera are completely different from most places in the Mediterranean.
+Formentera is an entirely different world from Ibiza.
+This small island, off the island's south coast, is worth visiting for anyone who wants to see something different.
+The beauty and ambience of Formentera are entirely different from most places in the Mediterranean.
 It starts with the beaches like Calo des Mort and Playa de Ses Illetes.
-They seem so tropical as if they were in the Caribbean and not in the Mediterranean Sea.
-The sand is sugar white while the water appears turquoise.
+They seem so tropical, as if they were in the Caribbean and not in the Mediterranean Sea.
+The sand is sugar white, while the water appears turquoise.
 The interior of the island is also completely untouched.
 If you rent a bike, you can explore the small paths that lead through tiny, whitewashed villages.
-This is where everyone who is tired of the party scene comes to relax and unwind.
+This is where everyone tired of the party scene comes to relax and unwind.